 The standard for determining child custody in New York and elsewhere is a consideration of what custody arrangement is in the best interest of the child.
 There are a number of factors that the court will consider, including each parent’s ability to care for the child, the health of each parent, and their respective work schedules.

 New York parents can choose to waive child support.
 If not waived, child support is paid by the non-custodial parent (the parent who has custody less than half of the time) and is calculated by a statutory formula that takes a percentage of the non-custodial parent’s gross income after withholdings.
 In cases where the court cannot determine who the non-custodial parent is, the parent with the higher income will pay child support.

 After a divorce, the court may award spousal maintenance to one spouse.
 Spousal maintenance can be awarded for life or, more usually, for a set period of time.
 To determine whether spousal maintenance is appropriate, the court weighs a number of factors, including the present and future earnings of each spouse, where the children live, and whether the party seeking maintenance has the ability to become self-supporting in the future.

 New York law requires couples filing for divorce to attend a preliminary conference.
 During the conference, the parties are asked to agree on certain terms of the divorce, such as who will occupy the marital home.
 The parties will also exchange information, such as financial statements, that the court will need to determine issues raised in the divorce.

-The Levoritz Law Group provides a variety of legal services, including divorce representation, to New York residents.
+Levoritz Law Firm provides a variety of legal services, including divorce representation, to New York residents.
 Our family law team is comprised of the following highly skilled attorneys: Yonatan Levoritz, Karolina Krasnyanskaya, Evgen Tereshchenkov, Michael Zappi, and Miechia L. Gulley.
 To schedule a consultation, please check out our contact page today.